18F/before-you-ship/pages/ato.md

 ## Security team TODOs

+* [ ] Final review
-* [ ] Final review and risk acceptance signatures (ATO)
+* [ ] Risk acceptance signatures (ATO)
 ```

-DevOps will schedule a time to meet with you and discuss the ATO.
+Feel free to add a username after each task to assign it, or make corresponding items in your issue tracker.
+After the DevOps issue is created, DevOps will schedule a time to meet with you and discuss the ATO.

 ### ATO tips